xmj-alliance/pit/deno/pothos-gql-office-racing/readme.md

 ## Model vs InputModel

-GraphQL has object data type used in query, with input type used in mutation.
+GraphQL has object data type used in Query, with input type used in Mutation.

+Therefore, in this field test, the object type class and input type class are created separately.

+They are different.
+Even if the fields are the same (e.g. Player class), their representations are not: input ID and some fields can be empty.

 ## Services

-CRUD services for the field test is provided under `src/services`.
+CRUD services for the field test are provided under `src/services`.

 They are easily scalable for new models.

+Each service for a model inherits from the base `MockCrudService` class, yet the manner of search, insert, and update of individuals should be defined properly.

 ## Controllers

-`APIController` opens `/api` route, which intends to show metadata, and to serve as a rediness endpoint used by container health check systems.
+`APIController` opens `/api` route, which intends to show metadata and serve as a readiness endpoint used by container health check systems.

 `GraphController` is the main GraphQL endpoint `/gql`.
-It serves as a minimalistic working GraphQL server that intergrates into `oak` routing system.
+It serves as a minimalistic working GraphQL server that integrates into `oak` routing system.

 ## Graph Building

-(Limitation: cannot merge gql schema, so have to use this hacky way)
+Because deno is a relatively new environment, the ecosystem is not complete.
+`Pothos` is working in a way of creating a single monolithic GraphQL schema, which is hard to scale as the number of business models increases.
+Also, currently, there are no libraries to help merge GraphQL schema after `Pothos` builds.

+Thus, this field test uses a hacky practice to meet scalability needs.
+It separates models in the build process: creating builders for each model, where object and input types that are only specific to that model are defined.
+The builders are imported to the main Graph controller so that query and mutation resolvers can be individually built, and be "merged" during the schema build process.

-`SchemaBuilder.ts`: utility to create schema, making sure only 1 schema builder instance presents.
+`SchemaBuilder.ts`: utility to create the schema, making sure only 1 schema builder instance is present.

 `xxx.builder.ts`: Schema builder for each model.
-Defines gql object and input type, builds query and mutation resolvers to be merged in the gql controller.
+Defines gql object and input type, and builds query and mutation resolvers to be merged in the gql controller.

 ## Further development